necolas/idiomatic-css/README.md

 documentation.
 It can include example HTML, URLs, or any other information that is deemed necessary or useful.

+Here are some code examples:
-“<element>”: This is an element named “element”, e.g., “<body>”.
+* “<element>”: This is an element named “element”, e.g., “<body>”.

-“#id”: This is an id named “id”, e.g., “#header”.
+* “#id”: This is an id named “id”, e.g., “#header”.

-“.class”: This is a class named “class”, e.g., “.column-12”.
+* “.class”: This is a class named “class”, e.g., “.column-12”.

-“:property”: This is a property named “property”, e.g., “:padding-top”.
+* “:property”: This is a property named “property”, e.g., “:padding-top”.

-“'value'”: This is a value, e.g., “'3.1416em'”.
+* “'value'”: This is a value, e.g., “'3.1416em'”.

-“TODO”: This is a todo statement that describes an atomic task to be completed at a later date.
+* “TODO”: This is a todo statement that describes an atomic task to be completed at a later date.
 It wraps after 80 characters and following lines are indented by 2 spaces, e.g., “TODO: Finish this style guide before 2022.”.
+*/

+/*
+This is a single paragraph comment, it has only two lines of text, but it could have more, like three, four, six, or event seven if you like writing.
 */

 /* Basic comment. */